Erma and Harvey were a compatible barnyard pair, but a curious si... | Channels for Pearson+

 Erma and Harvey were a compatible barnyard pair, but a curious sight.
 Harvey's tail was only 6 cm long, while Erma's was 30 cm.
 Their F₁ piglet offspring all grew tails that were 18 cm.
 When inbred, an F₂ generation resulted in many piglets (Erma and Harvey's grandpigs), whose tails ranged in 4-cm intervals from 6 to 30 cm (6, 10, 14, 18, 22, 26, and 30).
 Most had 18-cm tails, while 1/64 had 6-cm tails and 1/64 had 30-cm tails.
-If one of the 18-cm-tail F₁ pigs is mated with one of the 6-cm-tail F₂ pigs, what phenotypic ratio will be predicted if many offspring resulted?
-Diagram the cross.
+Explain how these tail lengths were inherited by describing the mode of inheritance, indicating how many gene pairs were at work, and designating the genotypes of Harvey, Erma, and their 18-cm-tail offspring.

 Master Calculating Heritability with a bite sized video explanation from Kylia GoodnerStart learning